wutzhou/Awesome-LVLM-Safety/README.md

 <h2 id="contact"> 👋 Contact </h2>

 This repository is currently maintained by [Xuankun Rong](https://xuankunrong.github.io/) 👨‍💻.
 If you have any questions, concerns, or suggestions regarding the contents of this repository or the resources shared here, feel free to reach out!
 I'm more than happy to assist you with any inquiries or help you navigate through the materials.
-Please don't hesitate to send an email to me at [xuankun.rong@gmail.com](mailto:xuankun.rong@gmail.com) 📧, and I will get back to you as soon as possible.
+Please don't hesitate to send an email to me at [rongxuankun@whu.edu.cn](mailto:rongxuankun@whu.edu.cn) 📧, and I will get back to you as soon as possible.
 Let's keep improving the **LVLM Safety** community together! 🚀

 Looking forward to hearing from you! 😊